brandonmojica/nba_postion_classification/README.md

 ## Methods Used
 I used the K-means clustering algorithm to segment the players based on their performance stats.
 The stats that were used consisted of, Offensive Rebound %, Defensive Rebound %, Assist %, Block %, Turnover %, and distance from the shots taken (0 - 3 feet, 3 -10 feet, 10 -16 feet, 16 feet - 3pt line).
 All of these stats were taken per 100 possession and then normalized for uniformity.
-To note, I eliminated platers that were not relevant in the analysis.
+To note, I eliminated players that were not relevant in the analysis.
 So players that did not play more than 400 minutes were taken out.

 ## Cluster Results
 After picking 12 different types of clusters for the different types of roles, I was able to segment players based on the stats into roles on the team for which I gave them those labels.